Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 You have initial health 100 and initial bitcoins 0.
 You will be given a string representing the dungeon's rooms.
 Each room is separated with '|' (vertical bar): "room1|room2|room3…" Each room contains a command and a number, separated by space.
 The command can be:
-•	"potion"
+"potion"
 * 	You are healed with the number in the second part.
 But your health cannot exceed your initial health (100).
-* o	First print: "You healed for {amount} hp."
+* First print: "You healed for {amount} hp."
-* o	After that, print your current health: "Current health: {health} hp."
+* After that, print your current health: "Current health: {health} hp."
-  * •	"chest"
+  * "chest"
-* o	You've found some bitcoins, the number in the second part.
+* You've found some bitcoins, the number in the second part.
-* o	Print: "You found {amount} bitcoins."
+* Print: "You found {amount} bitcoins."
-  * •	In any other case, you are facing a monster, which you will fight.
+  * In any other case, you are facing a monster, which you will fight.
   The second part of the room contains the attack of the monster.
 You should remove the monster's attack from your health.
-* o	If you are not dead (health <= 0), you've slain the monster, and you should print: "You slayed {monster}."
+* If you are not dead (health <= 0), you've slain the monster, and you should print: "You slayed {monster}."
-* o	If you've died, print "You died!
+* If you've died, print "You died!
 Killed by {monster}." and your quest is over.
 Print the best room you've manage to reach: "Best room: {room}" If you managed to go through all the rooms in the dungeon, print on the following three lines: